New

 • Standalone bidding tools that are not built on an approved, compliant vendor list

 When bidding operates independently of compliance data, vendor selection becomes fragmented.
 PMCs may secure competitive pricing, but lose consistency, defensibility, and confidence that selected vendors are actually approved to work onsite.
+These failures occur when vendor selection is treated as a procurement feature instead of a risk control function.

 Centralized vendor compliance and procurement platform for property managers